 The result has been many companies shifting their investment toward other Asian markets.
 Especially Vietnam which has among the highest export growth in the world.

-If not, Vietnam will only attract investment until its neighbors can outcompete it on cost and value.
+If not, Vietnam will only attract investment until their neighbors can outcompete them on cost and value.

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.